 Is IPsec remote access supported on EdgeMax?

 Yes, IPsec remote access and site-to-site VPN configurations are commonly used on EdgeMax devices.
 You’ll typically use a pre-shared key or certificates to establish a secure tunnel with a remote gateway.
-Expressvpn edgerouter setup guide for EdgeRouter VPN integration and performance tips
+Microsoft edge vs chrome reddit 2026

 Should I use WireGuard on EdgeMax?